dotnet/csharplang/proposals/records-wip.md

 ### Properties

-For each record parameter of a record type declaration there is a corresponding public property member whose name and type are taken from the value parameter declaration.
+For each record parameter of a record type declaration there is a corresponding public property member (record property) whose name and type are taken from the value parameter declaration.
 If no concrete (i.e. non-abstract) property with a get accessor and with this name and type is explicitly declared or inherited, it is produced by the compiler as follows:

 For a record struct or a record class: